-8. Is Amazon ACoS still vital to you?
+Is Amazon ACoS Still Relevant to You?

-Breakeven points and Customer lifetime value
+Breakeven Points and Customer Lifetime Value

 Customer Lifetime Value (CLV) is an easy method of estimating the value of each additional customer you win.
-CLV allows you to evaluate your marketing channels' efficacy while providing your insight into the key performance index (KPI) driving your company's value.
+CLV allows you to evaluate your marketing channels' efficacy while providing insight into the key performance index (KPI) driving your company's value.

+CLV can be used in calculating the number of new customers an advertising campaign must produce to break even.
 As a result of its simplicity, CLV tends to conceal its assumptions concerning the future.
-Assumptions used must be fully understood every time CLV is calculated.
+Therefore, such assumptions must be understood at large each time CLV is calculated.

 For example: If you generate $200 in sales from $50 advertising spend, the return on ad spend would be 4x (or 400%).

-Why CLV changes everything
+Why CLV Changes Everything

-A break-even point change will allow you to push competitive bidding while ensuring profit.
+A breakeven point change will allow you to push competitive bidding while ensuring profit.
 A $50 spend is now generating $800 of revenue, which results in an Amazon ACoS of 6.25% rather than 25% first calculated.

-How to calculate CLV on Amazon
+How to Calculate CLV on Amazon

-There are two methods used to calculate for CLV:
+There are two methods for calculating CLV:

-- The Simple method used in providing ballpark figures
+- The simple method used in providing ballpark figures

-- The Complete method, calculated on a month-by-month, quarterly, or cohort basis
+- The complete method, calculated on a month-by-month, quarterly, or cohort basis

 CLV calculations will require both product and customer data.
 Data will also be necessary to forecast the lifetime value based on previous behavior.